Shared With Me vs. My Drive

 Warm Tip: When there are not many folders to be transferred, you can also use the basic function "Copy to" in MultCloud to directly copy to Google Drive.

-The above 3 methods can help you add folder Shared with me to My Drive.
+After looking through this guide, you should know how to add folder Shared with me to My Drive on computer or mobile phones .
 If you just want to get a shortcut of the folder in Shared With Me, you can choose the first two.
 If you want to directly obtain the right to use the folders in Shared With Me, you can use MultCloud to help.

 If you prefer the latter, when using the Cloud Transfer function provided by MultCloud, you can also perform cross-cloud file migration according to your needs, such as moving from Dropbox to MEGA or transferring files from FTP to Dropbox.